Dherah-77/Dherah-77/README.md

-- 👋 Hi, I’m @Chidera
+- 👋 Hi, I’m Chidera
-- 👀 I’m interested in web development
+- 👀 I’m a software Developer
-- 🌱 I’m currently learning Java script
+- 🌱 I’m currently learning React.js & Node.js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on team projects
-- 📫 How to reach me ...
-09096831412, 08114452884, dherah911@gmail.com
+- 📫 How to reach me ... dherah911@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...I'm really good with numbers

 <!---
 Dherah-77/Dherah-77 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.